Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

 Further, the auxiliary analytic function $\gamma :=g+ B \,\overline{\,g\,}$ from \eqref{lemMapTeleoHolo1} is now a rational map, by Proposition \ref{surprise1}, and we have the invariance properties

 from \eqref{symmetries} and \eqref{gsymmtr}.

-This case already presents all essential ideas, even if now gas points $g \in \GG$ are not allowed.
-Hence we first discuss simply connected domains with some length, and turn to the general multiply connected situation in Subsection \ref{subsect:topologyFiniteConn}.
+This case already presents all essential ideas, even if now gas points $g \in \Gg$ are not allowed.
+Hence we first discuss simply connected domains with some length, and turn to the general multiply connected situation in Subsections \ref{subsect:topologyFiniteConn} and \ref{multiply.connected}.

 \begin{Thm} Let $\LL \subset \C$ be a bounded simply connected domain, supporting a continuous $W^{1,2}_{loc}$-solution $f(z)$ to

 If the solution is a proper map $f:\LL\to \Di$, then

 i) The map admits the factorization